 The Division of Medicaid, or the Division of Medicaid in consultation with the Sovereign States Drug Consortium, may negotiate supplemental drug rebate agreements (SDRAs) that would reclassify any drug not designated as preferred in the baseline listing for as long as the agreement is in effect.
 A SDRA between the Division of Medicaid and a drug manufacturer for drugs provided to the Medicaid program, submitted to the Centers for Medicare & Medicaid Services (CMS) on December 27, 2005 and entitled, "State of Mississippi Supplemental Rebate Agreement", was authorized by CMS.
 CMS authorized the State of Mississippi to enter into the "Sovereign States Drug Consortium (SSDC)" multi-state purchasing pool.
-The SDRA submitted to CMS on September 7, 2012, entitled, "State of Mississippi Supplemental Rebate by CMS.
-CMS authorized the revised multi-state SSDC agreement submitted on March 17, 2014, for the Division of Medicaid programs, effective July 1, 2014.
+The SDRA submitted to CMS on September 7, 2012, entitled, "State of Mississippi Supplemental Rebate Agreement", was authorized by CMS.
+CMS authorized the revised multi-state SSDC agreement submitted on March 17, 2014, for the Division of Medicaid population to cover supplemental drug rebates for fee-for-service and coordinated care Medicaid programs, effective July 1, 2014.
 CMS authorized the revised multi-state SSDC agreement submitted on November 3, 2017 to be effective January 1, 2018, with changes in references to various federal laws, to include the Covered Outpatient Drug Rule and to standardize the terms of the SDRA with that of the other states in the consortium.